 The goal of treatment is to address the underlying cause and manage symptoms related to high calcium levels.

-- Dietary changes to treat mild cases, which may include a high fibre diet, low calcium diet or a prescription diet for cats with chronic kidney disease.
+- Dietary changes to treat mild cases may include a high fibre diet, low calcium diet or a prescription diet for cats with chronic kidney disease.

 Moderate to severe hypercalcemia: